-Keston Institute invites graduate students (post-doctoral candidates preferred) engaged in research on the religious history of the former Soviet Union and countries in Eastern and Central Europe (post 1917 to the present) to apply for a Keston Scholarship.
+Keston Institute invites PhD students and researchers working on the religious history of the former Soviet Union and countries in Eastern and Central Europe (post 1917 to the beginning of perestroika) to apply for a Keston Scholarship.

 The main purpose of Keston scholarships is to support research in the Keston Archive, but scholars engaged in research within Keston's field who wish to work in other archives will also be considered.
-For scholars who wish to research in the Keston Archive, scholarships will cover all costs, including travel costs, for a period of four weeks only at Baylor University, Texas, USA, working in the Keston Center for Religion Politics and Society where the Keston Archive is now located.
-The trustees are happy to consider applications for shorter periods of study at Baylor.
+For scholars who wish to research in the Keston Archive, scholarships will cover all costs, including travel costs, for up to a period of four weeks at Baylor University, Texas, USA, working in the Keston Center for Religion Politics and Society where the Keston Archive is now located.
 For scholars wishing to research in other archives, scholarships will cover comparable costs.
 Keston does not have the resources to support dependent relatives.

 Applicants should be proficient in English and are required to provide: